-As an AP Lit teacher in a parochial school, I’ve constantly had to walk the tightrope between books that are rigorous and books that are “parent-approved.”
-It’s no secret that most of the books published in the past 40 years contain some element of strong language, violence, drug abuse, or sexual activity.
-There are also so many wonderful books that have some or even all of these elements that are great reads for AP Lit students.
+As a teacher in a parochial school, I’ve constantly had to walk the tightrope in book recommendations.
+It seems there’s a war between books that are rigorous and books that are parent-approved.
+Most of the books published in the past 40 years contain strong language, violence, drug abuse, or sexual activity.
+There are also many books that have some or all of these elements that are great reads for AP students.
 When making a book list or recommending a title to a student for independent reading, I usually have to know that student’s parents before I can recommend some of my more “colorful” titles.

-For those who don’t have to worry about parental concerns, there are still some books that are dark or disturbing enough to trigger some students.
-Despite the freedom we have as advanced literature teachers, I believe some element of sensitivity is needed when recommending a book to a teenager.
+For those who don’t have to worry about parental concerns, you may not be out of the woods yet.
+There are still some books that are disturbing enough to trigger some students.
+Despite the freedom we have in AP, some element of sensitivity is needed when recommending a book to a teenager.
 Recommending a book is like arranging a setup, so it’s important to ask yourself, is this a book that will hurt this student or a relationship in that student’s life?
-Or am I recommending a title that could deepen their empathy, widen their view into the world, and strengthen their feelings of kindness and humanity?
+Or am I recommending a title that could deepen their empathy? widen their view into the world? strengthen their feelings of kindness and humanity?

 Once you think about it, recommending a book to a student is a pretty big responsibility.

-In the fall of last year, I tried a new strategy that completely erased all parental concerns for the entire school year and helped me get to know my students’ comfort levels in reading during the first few weeks.
+In the fall of last year, I tried a new strategy that completely erased all my parental concerns.
+Even better, it helped me get to know my students’ comfort levels in reading during the first few weeks.
 It also increased my students’ interests in independent reading.
 Here’s what you need to get started:

 A roll of masking tape or washi tape

 A classroom library (even small collections are great for a start!)

 Next, go through and label each book with a 1, 2, or 3 by putting a small strip of tape on the spine.
 Here’s a breakdown of what each number means:

 1 –Little to no objectionable material

 Some infrequent uses of “TV-level cursing” (words you can say on television)